Home > Apparel

 Fleece vs. Synthetic and Down Insulation

-As we touched on above, fleece jackets vary from synthetic and down jackets in that they are generally more breathable, but also less packable, protective, and lightweight.
-Down and synthetic jackets tend to run more expensive, but provide a beefier barrier from the elements, and have a higher warmth-to-weight ratio.
+As we touched on above, fleece jackets differ from synthetic and down jackets in that they are generally more breathable but also less packable, protective, and lightweight.
+Down and synthetic jackets tend to be more expensive but provide a beefier barrier from the elements and have a higher warmth-to-weight ratio.

-While layering a fleece with another heavier jacket is usually the move on longer adventures, if you are trying to choose one of the three as a primary jacket there are some benefits to fleece over down and synthetic.
+While layering a fleece with another heavier jacket is usually the move on longer adventures, if you are trying to choose one of the three as a primary jacket, there are some benefits to fleece over down and synthetic insulation.
 Both down and synthetic insulation need to be sandwiched between an inner and outer liner.

 Fleece jackets generally have better moisture-wicking abilities, and are therefore great for high-intensity activities where weight and bulk aren’t a primary issue.